PacktPublishing/Machine-Learning-at-Scale-with-H2O/chapt9/README.md

 ## BatchFileScorer

+In this exercise we developed a Java program to show how to embed in a java program the MOJO runtime to perform batch scoring using the MOJO exported from the model built in Chapter 8.

 ### Contents
 * ***BatchFileScorer.jar:*** jar compiled from our Java program in /src and the H2O MOJO runtime in /lib
 * ***final_mojo.zip:*** MOJO scorer artifact exported from model building exercise in Chapter 8.